In a nutshell

 The GEM Global Historical Earthquake Catalogue v1.0 is released under Creative Commons Attribution-NonCommerical-ShareAlike 3.0 Unported for the first 18 months, with an extension to cover 'Sui Generis' Database Rights, where applicable.
 Read more on licensing of GEM products.

-Please use this form to request your personal non-commercial clause waiver for this GEM data product.
+Please use this form to request permission to use this GEM data product for commercial purposes.

 Selda Altun Poyraz Istanbul

 Julio Garcia Pelaez (Trieste)

 The catalogue and archive also benefitted from the contributions of: